Prague Revisited

 A rare

 surviving street sign in German and Czech.
-Until 1893 Prague street signs were in both
+Until 1893 Prague street Prague

 Jan Hus himself stands in the